adjust/adobe_air_sdk/README.md

 You should replace `com.your.bundle` with your app's bundle ID and `schemeName` with your desired scheme name for iOS app.

-**Important**: By using this approach for deep linking support in iOS, you will support deep linking handling for devices  which have **iOS 8 and lower**.
+**Important**: By using this approach for deep linking support in iOS, you will support deep link handling for devices running on **iOS 8 and lower**.
 Starting from **iOS 9**, Apple has introduced universal links for which, at this moment,  there's no built in support inside the Adobe AIR platform.
 To support this, you would need to edit the natively generated iOS project in Xcode (if possible) and add support to handle universal links from there.
 If you are interested in finding out how to do that on the native side, please consult our [native iOS universal links guide][universal-links-guide].

 ### <a id="deeplinking-reattribution">Reattribution via deep links

 Adjust enables you to run re-engagement campaigns by using deep links.
 For more information on this, please check our [official docs][reattribution-with-deeplinks].

-The adjust SDK supports this feature out of the box and no additional setup is needed in your app's code.
-Like described in [Standard deep linking scenario](#deeplinking-standard) part, our SDK is also listening for the `InvokeEvent.INVOKE` event and is aware of the link which opens your app.
-Later on, we are handling all user re-attribution logic for you automatically.
+The Adjust SDK supports this feature out of the box and no additional setup is needed in your app's code.
+As described in the [Standard deep linking scenario](#deeplinking-standard) part, our SDK is also listening for the `InvokeEvent.INVOKE` event and is aware of the link which opens your app.
+Later on, we handle all user re-attribution logic for you automatically.

 [dashboard]:    http://adjust.com